lwang-astro/PeTar/README.md

 - [data filename prefix].[s/b]se.[MPI rank]: if BSE is switched on, the files record the SSE and BSE events, such as type changes, Supernovae, binary evolution phase changes.
 Each line contain the definition of values, thus can be directly read.

 Before access these files, it is suggested to run _petar.data.gether_ tool first to gether the separated files with different MPI ranks to one file for convenience.
-This tool also separate the few-body groups with different number of members in xx.group files to individual files with suffixe ".n[number of members in groups]".
+This tool also separate the few-body groups with different number of members in xx.group files to individual files with suffix ".n[number of members in groups]".

 ##### Debug dump files
 During a long-term simulation, a large number of files of "hard_large_energy.xx", "dump_large_step.xx" and "hard_dump.xx" may be generated.